Yes, you may recover compensation for your injuries even if you contributed to a pedestrian accident in Illinois.

-Rosenfeld Injury Lawyers steadfastly supports and represents injured pedestrians across Illinois.
+Rosenfeld Injury Lawyers LLC steadfastly supports and represents injured pedestrians across Illinois.
 We know how to get them the compensation they need even if they were partially to blame.
 Plus, we can work on contingency so that you don’t have to worry about paying for anything during the case.
 To hear how we can help, contact our offices.
-Someone from Rosenfeld Injury Lawyers is ready to start your claim today.
+Someone from Rosenfeld Injury Lawyers LLC is ready to start your claim today.

 For additional information see the following pages:

 - Are There Any Illinois Laws To Protect Pedestrians In Crosswalks?

 - Can I File A Wrongful Death Lawsuit If My Family Member Was Killed In A Pedestrian Accident?

 - Can I Pursue A Bicyclist That Hit Me To Recover Compensation For My Injuries If I Was Jogging On A Marked Bike Path?

 - Do Illinois Drivers Owe Pedestrians Any Special Duties Of Care Under Illinois Law?

 - How Long Do I Have To File A Personal Injury Lawsuit To Recover Compensation For Injuries Sustained As A Pedestrian?

 - I Broke My Leg In A Chicago Pedestrian Accident; Can I Recover Compensation To Pay For Future Surgeries?